wang-emma/Analysis-of-Drinking-Driving-Policies/README.md

 # Analysis-of-Drinking-Driving-Policies
-An R project of car crashes and drinking driving regulations in New Zealand.
+This is an R project of car crashes and drinking driving regulations in New Zealand.
+The data source came from Ministry of Transport.